Residential Zoning

 Step 6: Check every overlay.
 Review the specific plan, HPOZ, CDO, or other overlay requirements that ZIMAS identified.
 Apply the more restrictive standard wherever the overlay and base zoning conflict.

 Step 7: Factor in lot coverage, parking, and grading.
 Confirm lot coverage limits (especially in variation zones and hillside areas).
 Account for two required covered parking spaces.
 For hillside properties, check the by-right grading limits (1,000 cubic yards for R1 hillside lots under the BHO) and determine whether your project will require a grading permit or a haul route.
+On older properties, also consider whether a seismic retrofit or structural remediation may be triggered by the scope of work.

-14. COMMON MISTAKES AND MISCONCEPTIONS
+16. COMMON MISTAKES AND MISCONCEPTIONS

 Confusing real estate square footage with RFA.
 The square footage in a listing is typically calculated differently from the LAMC definition of Residential Floor Area.
 Garages, covered porches, and below-grade spaces may be counted differently (or not at all) in a real estate listing compared to the zoning calculation.
 Always calculate RFA using the code definitions, not the listing data.
+This distinction is especially important for renovation projects where the existing home's actual RFA may differ significantly from what the listing reported.

 Not checking hillside status.
 Hillside designation is not always obvious from the street.
 Properties that appear relatively flat at street level can be designated Hillside Area if they are within the mapped boundaries.
 The hillside designation triggers a completely different FAR calculation, different height limits, different setback rules, and different grading standards.
 Check ZIMAS.

-15. WHEN PROFESSIONAL HELP IS REQUIRED
+17. WHEN PROFESSIONAL HELP IS REQUIRED

 Zoning analysis for a straightforward flat lot in a standard R1 zone is something a knowledgeable owner or architect can handle with ZIMAS and the LAMC.
 But the complexity escalates rapidly when hillside regulations, coastal zone requirements, specific plans, HPOZs, or multiple overlays come into play.
 Properties in Pacific Palisades, Bel Air, and the Hollywood Hills frequently involve three or more overlapping regulatory layers.